 Think you need a new battery for your car or van?
 Look no further; our car battery range covers all of the popular vehicle fitments and are suitable for all types of vehicles.
 Our extensive range includes cheap car batteries with a high specification through to premium batteries.
-These best value car batteries are manufactured by Platinum; innovators in technology, producing quality batteries for OE (original equipment) fitment.
+These best value car batteries are manufactured by Napa; innovators in technology, producing quality batteries for OE (original equipment) fitment.

 Enter your vehicle registration into the battery search lookup above to find the right battery for your car or van.

 With over 250 locations nationwide, and hundreds of batteries in stock locally we can supply and fit your battery at a date and time that is convenient for you.